Jill-Jênn Vie

 Competitive Programming in Python

-I am a research scientist at Inria, Soda team and a lecturer at École polytechnique where I teach competitive programming.
-My research interests are recommender systems, generative models and educational applications of machine learning (Kandemir et al. 2024), notably using RL (Vassoyan, Vie, and Lemberger 2023).
-We are currently visiting Hisashi Kashima and Koh Takeuchi at Kyoto University (RED team).
+I am a research scientist at Inria, Soda team and a lecturer at École polytechnique and ENS Paris where I teach competitive programming and deep learning.
+My research interests are recommender systems, generative models and AI in education (Kandemir et al. 2024), notably using reinforcement learning (Vassoyan et al. 2024).

 Feel free to contact me by mail (PGP key) or X.